Women can achieve elegant, glamorous, effortless beauty with our treatments.

 Silicone Gel Breast Implant Information

 Silicone breast implants have now been approved by the FDA following years of thorough study.
-Dr. Shah now provides silicone gel breast implants at the Columbus Institute of Plastic Surgery to their patients who are seeking to achieve a more natural look and feel following their breast augmentation surgery.
+Dr. Shah now provides silicone gel breast implants at the Columbus Institute of Plastic Surgery to patients who are seeking to achieve a more natural look and feel following their breast augmentation surgery.

 What Is a Silicone Gel Breast Implant?